Reviews

 UnKibble (Photo: lifewithkleekai)

-UnKibble is a range of dry dog food that was created by fresh dog food company Spot & Tango in 2020.
-They’re one of the leading providers of fresh dog food meals but ventured into the realm of dry dog food to revolutionize kibble.
+UnKibble is a line of dry dog food created by the fresh dog food company Spot & Tango in 2020.
+They’re one of the leading providers of fresh dog food meals, but have ventured into dry dog food to revolutionize kibble.

 UnKibble only uses human-grade ingredients in their recipes that have been formulated by veterinarian nutritionists to ensure your dog is eating a balanced and complete diet.
 The ingredients are displayed on an easy-to-read label on the front of your dog’s meals.